 Nickel Plate Nordic Centre is located in the scenic Okanagan Valley, just 45 minutes from downtown Penticton.
-It boasts 56 km of groomed trails for both classic and skate skiing and 16 km of marked snowshoe trails.
-At 6000 feet elevation, we enjoy one of the longest ski season in the western hemisphere, with trails for all abilities.
+It boasts 56 km of groomed trails for both classic and skate skiing and 22 km of marked snowshoe trails.
+At 1850 meters of elevation, we enjoy one of the longest ski season in the western hemisphere, with trails for all abilities.

 The Nickel Plate Nordic Centre, with its existing trail system and cabin, was developed and built by the Nickel Plate Cross Country Ski Club, a volunteer non-profit society, assisted by of a large number of companies, individual donors and volunteers, and government agencies.

 All monies received through membership and donations help pay for operating, maintaining and upgrading the Nordic Centre.
 We are also proud to have joined other community-minded organizations as a Living Wage Employer.
 This ensures our staff are taken care of and receiving wages sufficient to meet their needs.

 The Club has now developed 56 kilometres of groomed ski trails, and more than 22 kilometres of marked snowshoe trails.
 This 4,000 square foot day lodge, our modern washrooms, a fuel storage shed and an equipment storage shed were all constructed using volunteer labour.
 Annual facility maintenance and trail development is also carried out by volunteers so it is quite obvious that we have the founding members and our dedicated volunteers to thank for the continued success of Nickel Plate.

 Nickel Plate Cross Country Ski Club was formed in 1989 by a group of Nordic ski enthusiasts who saw the potential for a world class cross country ski facility in the mountains west of Penticton, BC.